intelematics/bricklayer/README.md

 ## License

-Bricklayer is licensed under the terms of the MIT License (see the file LICENSE).
+Bricklayer is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for the full license text.